 The UDS is a precisely defined series of data file formats and codes used by receivers and property/casualty guaranty associations to exchange loss and unearned/return premium data electronically.
 These formats were developed by a group of personnel representing both receivers and guaranty associations and submitted to the NAIC.
 The NAIC originally endorsed the use of UDS effective March 31, 1995.
 The formats were revised and updated during 2003/2004 with an implementation date of January 1, 2005.
+Since this time, several additional updates have occurred.
+UDS and the UDS Manuals are managed by the UDS Technical Support Group (UDS-TSG).

 The National Conference of Insurance Guaranty Funds (NCIGF) developed a secure process for transferring UDS data from the property and casualty insurance guaranty associations to insurance receivers.
-The concept proposed by the California Liquidation Office in 2005 and the process advanced by the NCIGF in 2007 is known as SUDS (Secure Uniform Data Standards System) utilizes Secure File Transfer Protocol (SFTP).
+The concept proposed by the California Liquidation Office in 2005 and the process advanced by the NCIGF in 2007 is known as Secure Uniform Data Standards (SUDS) utilizes Secure File Transfer Protocol (SFTP).
 SUDS provides cost savings by creating greater uniformity and efficiency in how UDS data is transferred from guaranty associations to insurance receivers.
 SUDS also provides privacy protection through the use of a secure server.
-SUDS is available at no charge to insurance receivers or the guaranty associations.
+In 2012, the NCIGF developed a web-based application that allows receivers to quickly and easily create UDS records for distribution to the guaranty associations through SUDS.
+The application is known as the UDS Data Mapper.
+The NCIGF, through its subsidiary, Guaranty Support, Inc. (GSI), maintains both SUDS and the Data Mapper and makes them available to insurance receivers or the guaranty associations at no charge.